nuuuwan/news_lk3_data/README.md

 *2025-08-11 19:10:00* · [`adaderanalk`](https://www.adaderana.lk/news/111366/daya-lankapura-named-chairman-of-the-right-to-information-commission) · `en`

-Veteran journalist Daya Lankapura has been appointed as the Chairman of the Right to Information Commission by the President.
+Daya Lankapura, a veteran journalist and media trainer, has been appointed as the Chairman of the Right to Information (RTI) Commission of Sri Lanka.

-◼️
+The appointment has been made by the President, in accordance with the recommendation of the Constitutional Council, under Section 12(1) of the Right to Information Act No. 12 of 2016.

+Meanwhile, last month, a Fundamental Rights (FR) petition was filed before the Supreme Court, seeking an order directing the President to appoint a Chairman for the RTI Commission.

+The petitioners stated that the post of Chairman of the Right to Information Commission has remained vacant for approximately six months.

+They pointed out that the vacancy arose following the resignation of retired Supreme Court Justice Upali Abeyratne, who previously served as the Chairman of the RTI Commission.

+...

 [Data](articles/9dd59246.json)